Labour Markets

 Note that the monthly minimum wages in Eurostat’s statistics are presented as gross earnings, before deductions of income tax and social security contributions.

-In PPS, the United States stands at 837, and would thus come in at the lower end of the ranking when compared to European Union countries.
+Measured in PPS, the United States stands at 837, and would thus come in at the lower end of the ranking when compared to European Union countries.

 Note: Denmark, Italy, Austria, Finland and Sweden have no national minimum wage.